Lesson 2 of5

 B. A Foretaste of God’s Reign (Acts 1:10-2:47)

-After Matthias is chosen by God to take Judas’s place among the Twelve, the Holy Spirit comes upon the Twelve and others gathered with them on the day of Pentecost.
+After Matthias is chosen by God to take the place of Judas among the Twelve, the Holy Spirit comes upon the Jerusalem gathering on the day of Pentecost.
 The coming of the Spirit leads to new believers and an ideal way of living together in community.

 C. God’s Word Is Boldly Preached in Word and Deed (Acts 3:1-4:37)